LewisDrysdale/ecoSUB-toolbox/README.md

 # ecoSUB-toolbox

 Code for working with ecoSUB micro.
+Very much in development so may change significantly with time.

-Reads data from C3 GUI log files C:\ecoSUB C3 GUI\Logs
+Reads data from C3 GUI log files (e.g. C:\ecoSUB C3 GUI\Logs)

 ## MATLAB